-The CDR report which needs to be submitted by an engineer looking for an engineering career in Australia, consists of four segments – Career Professional Development (CPD), Three Career Episodes (CEs), Curriculum Vitae (CV) and Summary Statement (SS).
-All of these sections hold a significant role individually and are assessed by the Engineers Australia critically to approve his Skilled Migration to Australia.
+The CDR report, which an engineer submits in order to pursue an engineering career in Australia, consists of four segments – Career Professional Development (CPD), Three Career Episodes (CEs), Curriculum Vitae (CV) and Summary Statement (SS).
+All these sections hold a significant role individually and are assessed by the Engineers Australia critically to approve his Skilled Migration to Australia.

-The career episode report illustrates your knowledge, expertise and experience in engineering, which can be either from education or work experience.
-It holds in three such groundbreaking events of your engineering career.
+The Career Episode Report illustrates your knowledge, expertise, and experience in engineering which can be either acquired either through education or work experience.
+You have to include three ground-breaking events of your engineering career here which demonstrate how you grew as an engineer.
 While crafting an effective career episode report, one’s experiences as an engineer play a crucial role.

 The Career Episode Report is one of the most decisive sections of a successful CDR writing as:

-Each Career Episode essay is ideally of 1000 to 2500 in word length.
+Each Career Episode essay is ideally 1,000 to 2,500 words long.
 Each should idyllically contain the following four sections to create an effectual impression:

 This segment should be stated briefly in about 100 words.
 It should mention the following details:

 The background information should be mentioned in 200 to 500 words.
 It should state the following:

 Any claims regarding your CEs have to be based on facts and must be validated by the appointment letter or official duty statement you received.

 In this segment, you should focus on the detailed description of the work you performed as an engineer.
 It should be about 500 to 1,000 words long.
 The following should be mentioned:

 You should summarize your overall thoughts about your engineering activity or project very briefly within 50 to 100 words.
 Also, you should state the success of your project and the recognition and appreciation your project received from an authority, if any.